 Sales Tax Rate for Food and Personal Hygiene Products

-Sales of food for home consumption and certain essential personal hygiene products are taxed at the reduced rate of 2.5% throughout Virginia.
-Beginning January 1, 2023, the rate will decrease to 1%.
+Sales of food for home consumption and certain essential personal hygiene products are taxed at the reduced rate of 1% throughout Virginia.

 What qualifies as food for home consumption?

 Most staple grocery items and cold prepared foods packaged for home consumption qualify for the reduced sales tax rate.

 Items that don’t qualify for the reduced rate include:

 - prepared hot foods packaged for immediate consumption on or off premises;

 - seeds and plants used to grow food for home consumption.

 Certain types of vendors are presumed to be selling food for immediate consumption, and are not allowed to charge the reduced rate.
 These include: